ReflectionHLE/ReflectionHLE/README.md

 Partially compatible Keen Dreams data
 -------------------------------------

-2015 had a re-release of Keen Dreams on Steam, IndieGameStand and possibly also another store.
+2015 had a (since removed) re-release of Keen Dreams on Steam, IndieGameStand and possibly also another store.
 Note that while Reflection Keen is partially compatible with the 2015 data, it is still recommended to use data from any of the supported